kapilsethi/poc-api-testing-with-node-js/README.md

 - Run '````npm run generatereport````' command to generate html report of the test execution results
 - Run '````npm run rtag````' command to run the tests and generate html report

+**Test Execution Report:**

+- Test execution report can be found in './allure-results' and './allure-report' locations

 **Features:**
 ----